Indian police hunt 3 suspects after girl is drugged, raped

-NEW DELHI (AP) — Police are hunting for three men who allegedly drugged, kidnapped and raped a teenage girl while she was on her way to a test-preparation course in northern India earlier this week.
+NEW DELHI (AP) — Police on Saturday were hunting for three men who allegedly drugged, kidnapped and raped a teenage girl while she was on her way to a test-preparation course in northern India earlier this week, in yet another incident of rising crimes against women.

-Police officer Ashwini Kumar says the victim is in stable condition in a hospital in Haryana state and police have recorded her statement.
+Police officer Ashwini Kumar said the victim is in stable condition in a hospital in Haryana state and police have recorded her statement.

 Violent crime against women has been on the rise in India despite tough laws that were enacted five years ago.

-The Press Trust of India news agency quoted her father as saying she named three suspects who abducted her from a bus stop on Wednesday, but felt that there could have been more people.
+The Press Trust of India news agency quoted her father as saying she named three suspects who abducted her from a bus stop on Wednesday, but felt that 8-10 persons could have been in a village home where she was raped.

 Most Read Nation & World Stories